vfarcic/vfarcic.github.io/docker-simplilearn/README.md

 # Notes about the agreement

 You will not own the material I produce.
 You will be granted rights to create training using the raw material.
-That training can be used only on simplilearn.com.
 I used variations of the material before and will continue using it in the future in any form I find suitable.
 That might include other trainings (unrelated with SimpliLearn.com).

 I have the final say on the material and content of the training.
 You can suggest modifications but I am under no obligation to do them.
 The same applies to the scope and length of the training.
 I will take your suggestions in consideration.